 Air Purifying Benefits of Pothos Plants

-Pothos plants do not only serve an aesthetic purpose – they are also beneficial for your health.
-These incredible plants are known to be effective air purifiers.
+Pothos plants do not only serve an aesthetic purpose – but they also carry numerous beneficial properties.
+What’s more, these incredible plants are known to be effective air purifiers.

 This could be one of the reasons they have been extremely popular houseplants throughout human history.
 Unlike most plants believed to have air-purifying properties, pothos plants have been the subject of extensive study.
 In fact, the plant’s air purifying benefits were well documented in a study by NASA.

-During this experiment, NASA found that pothos plants significantly reduce the levels of harmful pollutants like toluene, benzene, carbon monoxide, xylene, and formaldehyde from the air.
+During this experiment, NASA found that pothos plants significantly reduce the levels of harmful pollutants like toluene, benzene, carbon monoxide, xylene, and formaldehyde in the air.

 Pothos Plants in Feng Shui